BunkFest

-BunkFest, a small but growing end-of–summer folk music festival, takes place in Wallingford, Oxfordshire, UK and combines a broad range of folk music, dance displays, a beer festival and the local (Bunk) steam railway.
-BunkFest is a not-for-profit festival and is run entirely (apart from some technical services) by volunteers.
-BunkFest was started in 2002 by a small group of local folk music enthusiasts.
+BunkFest is an end-of–summer music festival that takes place in the town of Wallingford in the English county of Oxfordshire.
+It features a broad range of music, dance displays, a beer festival, food from all over the world, trains and boats.
+BunkFest is a not-for-profit free access festival and is run entirely (apart from some technical services) by volunteers.